triSYCL/triSYCL/README.rst

 This is provided as is, without any warranty, with the same license as LLVM_/Clang_.

+There is also a new project about merging the Intel SYCL implementation with triSYCL at https://github.com/triSYCL/sycl to give a greater user experience.

 Technical lead: Ronan at keryell point FR.
 Developments started first at AMD_ and are now mainly funded by Xilinx_.